Donate

-We are working in partnership with organisations across the globe to help LGBTQ+ people report hate crimes and hate speech and receive vital support, as well as to advocate for progressive reforms in hate crime policy, procedure and practice.
+We have worked in partnership with organisations across the globe to help LGBTQ+ people report hate crimes and hate speech and receive vital support, as well as to advocate for progressive reforms in hate crime policy, procedure and practice.

 Alliance Against Hate Crime: Tackling Violence Against LGBTI Communities in Eastern Europe & the Caucuses